 Protection and Advocacy for Individuals with Mental Illness (PAIMI):

 To be eligible for services under the PAIMI program, a person must have a significant mental illness, as determined by a Licensed Mental Health Professional, and: currently be an inpatient or resident of a facility providing care and treatment for mental illness; or, a person who has been discharged from a facility within the last 90 days; or, who presents an issue that arose during their stay at a facility or within 90 days after discharge; or, a person with a significant mental illness living in the community.
 Priority is given to those people who present an issue while in a facility.
-Disability Rights Nebraska can provide services to people who are confined in a jail for reasons other than serving a criminal sentence.
+Individuals in jails can be served only if not serving a criminal sentence.